Introduction

-With the recent announcement of the imminent demise of InfoPath and the frantic search for a suitable successor that followed (if you went to the session at SPC 2014, you saw how packed the rather large conference room was), we feel quite obligated to present our own comparison as well.
-I'm sure that it will speak for itself, showing you that not only InfoPath had a strong alternative while it was alive, but it also has a better (IMHO) successor after its death.
+With the announcement of InfoPath's demise and the frantic search for a suitable successor that followed, we felt obligated to present our own comparison as well.
+I believe it will speak for itself.
+It will show you that InfoPath had a strong alternative while it was active.
+It also has a better successor, in my opinion, after it ended.

 So, without any further ado, let us start.

 So why do we actually need forms in SharePoint?
 Well, SharePoint is a great platform for storing and managing business data.
-It's easy to use, extensible, has a robust UI and permission system and the price (at least for the free Foundation edition) is right.
+It's easy to use, extensible, has a robust UI and permission system and the price is usually right.
 The only place where SharePoint is lacking is forms, the interface for adding, displaying and editing individual data items.
 They are pretty basic, for the lack of a better word, not something you can base your business solution on.

 InfoPath